 Ankush Shah, the owner, expresses his concerns.
 “These days customer reviews play a significant role, even for a local business.
 We are very conscious about the customer reviews on Just Dial and even Google.
 We have noticed, people do take notice of these stars and engage businesses accordingly,” he states.

-Thus, even at a micro-level, this consciousness is at a rise.
+Thus, even at a micro-level, this consciousness is on the rise.

 A brand that follows these simple guidelines will never bother about reputational damage or be ever trolled.